 The expense recognised in profit and loss in relation to share-based payments is disclosed in Note 3.
+No significant changes occurred during the year ended 31 December 2015.

-Following the resignation of employees and directors during the period, the Company undertook a full review of the carrying values in the Share-Based Payments Reserve.
+Following the resignation of employees and directors during the year ended 31 December 2014, the Company undertook a full review of the carrying values in the Share-Based Payments Reserve.
 The amounts represent rights to options issued to current and former directors and employees of the Company pursuant to the Employee Incentive Option Scheme ("EIOS").
 It was determined that as a result of the resignations, the service period conditions attached to previously issued options were not achieved.
 The Company has adjusted the carrying values accordingly.

-The amount credited to administrative expenses in the consolidated statement of profit or loss and other comprehensive income as a result of this adjustment was \$4,078,000.
+The amount credited to administrative expenses in the consolidated statement of profit or loss and other comprehensive income in the year ended 31 December 2014 as a result of this adjustment was \$4,078,000.